eclipse-openj9/openj9-docs/docs/diag_overview.md

 - [**Health Center:**](https://marketplace.eclipse.org/content/ibm-monitoring-and-diagnostic-tools-health-center) Provides real-time monitoring of running applications with minimal overhead over the network.
 You can monitor a whole range of operations including, class loading, CPU usage, GC heap and pause times, I/O activity, lock contention, method trace, native memory usage, profiling, and live threads.
 For more information, read the [Health Center documentation](https://www.ibm.com/support/knowledgecenter/en/SS3KLZ/com.ibm.java.diagnostics.healthcenter.doc/homepage/plugin-homepage-hc.html).
 - [**Garbage Collection Memory Vizualizer (GCMV):**](https://marketplace.eclipse.org/content/ibm-monitoring-and-diagnostic-tools-garbage-collection-and-memory-visualizer-gcmv) Plots GC and native memory data over time.
 You can view and save data as a report, raw log, tabulated data, or in graphical format.
 The tool helps to diagnose problems such as memory leaks with data presented in various visual formats for analysis.
 Tuning recommendations are also provided.
 For more information, read the [GCMV documentation](https://www.ibm.com/support/knowledgecenter/en/SS3KLZ/com.ibm.java.diagnostics.visualizer.doc/homepage/plugin-homepage-gcmv.html).
-- [**Memory Analyzer:**](https://marketplace.eclipse.org/content/memory-analyzer-0) Examines the Java object heap to help find memory leaks or reduce memory consumption.
+- [**Eclipse Memory Analyzer&trade;:**](https://marketplace.eclipse.org/content/memory-analyzer-0) Examines the Java object heap to help find memory leaks or reduce memory consumption.
 Support is available for OpenJ9 via the DTFJ interface (Install from the Eclipse Help menu; Install New Software > Work with "IBM Diagnostic Tool Framework for Java" > IBM Monitoring and Diagnostic Tools > Diagnostic Tool Framework for Java).
 More information about Eclipse MAT can be found on the [project website page](https://www.eclipse.org/mat/).

 If you are familiar with using HotSpot as part of an Oracle JDK or OpenJDK, the Java VisualVM utility is functionally similar to Health Center.